hartwigmedical/actin/molecular/README.md

 The pharmaco entries are extracted from PEACH.

 The evidence is extracted from PROTECT in the following steps:
  1. Evidence is filtered for applicability based on ACTIN's internal applicability model.
 This applicability model removes evidence from any source that is never considered to be applicable.
  1. Reported evidence is used exclusively for the inputs to the steps defined below

-For ACTIN trial evidence, the following extraction is done:
+For ACTIN trial evidence, the following mapping is performed based on the assumption that PROTECT has been run against a SERVE database containing all ACTIN molecular criteria:
  - `trialAcronym` and `cohortId` are extracted from the `treatment` field in PROTECT
  - `isUsedAsInclusion` is set to true in case the evidence from PROTECT is responsive
  - `type`, `gene` and `mutation` are extracted from the PROTECT `ACTIN` source data